 The UHR-SIG field provides additional signaling to the U-SIG field for STAs to interpret a UHR MU PPDU.
 In a UHR MU PPDU, the UHR-SIG field contains U-SIG overflow bits that are common to all users.
 The UHR-SIG field further contains resource allocation information to allow the STAs to look up the corresponding resources to be used in the UHR modulated fields of the PPDU.
 The integer fields of the UHR-SIG field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.

+For a DL non-OFDMA Co-BF transmission, the UHR-SIG field carries information for the corresponding two Co-BF BSSs.

 38.3.15.9.2 UHR-SIG content channels

 The UHR-SIG field of a 20 MHz UHR MU PPDU contains one UHR-SIG content channel.
-For OFDMA transmission, non-OFDMA transmission to multiple users, and non-OFDMA Co-BF transmission, the UHR-SIG field of a UHR MU PPDU that is 40 MHz or 80 MHz contains two UHR-SIG content channels.
-For OFDMA transmission, non-OFDMA transmission to multiple users, and non-OFDMA Co-BF transmission, the UHR-SIG field of a UHR MU PPDU that is 160 MHz or wider contains two UHR-SIG content channels per 80 MHz frequency subblock.
+For OFDMA transmission, DL non-OFDMA MU-MIMO transmission, and DL non-OFDMA Co-BF transmission, the UHR-SIG field of a UHR MU PPDU that is 40 MHz or 80 MHz contains two UHR-SIG content channels.
+For OFDMA transmission, DL non-OFDMA MU-MIMO transmission, and DL non-OFDMA Co-BF transmission, the UHR-SIG field of a UHR MU PPDU that is 160 MHz or wider contains two UHR-SIG content channels per 80 MHz frequency subblock.
 The UHR-SIG content channels per 80 MHz frequency subblock are allowed to carry different information when UHR MU PPDU bandwidth for OFDMA transmission is wider than 80 MHz.
-The UHR-SIG field of a UHR SU transmission (including SU transmission and SU Co-SR transmission) contains one UHR-SIG content channel and it is duplicated in each non-punctured 20 MHz subchannel when the UHR PPDU is equal to or wider than 40 MHz.
+The UHR-SIG field of a UHR SU transmission and DL SU Co-SR transmission contains one UHR-SIG content channel and it is duplicated in each non-punctured 20 MHz subchannel when the UHR PPDU is equal to or wider than 40 MHz.

+For a DL non-OFDMA Co-BF transmission, the above one content channel in a 20 MHz UHR MU PPDU and two content channels in a UHR MU PPDU with a wider bandwidth of the UHR-SIG field carry information for the corresponding two Co-BF BSSs.

 The figures of content channel formats described in EHT-SIG also apply to UHR-SIG (See 36.3.12.8.2 (EHT-SIG content channels)).
 Note that there is no UHR sounding NDP.
 For a UHR MU PPDU, each UHR-SIG content channel consists of a Common field followed by a User Specific field.